h c s

 5. Plan for delays at security

-Arrive at the airport earlier than you have in the past to avoid being rushed and possible flustered by security checkpoints
+Arrive at the airport earlier than you have in the past to avoid being rushed and possibly flustered by security checkpoints

 Anti-theft or security carry-on luggage